Brodingo/brodingo/README.md

 ## Hi there 👋

+- 🦋 I’m trapped inside a chrysallis
+- 🐍 I’m currently learning Python via [boot.dev](https://boot.dev)
+- 👯 I’m looking to collaborate on a comfy Minecraft server
+- 🤔 I’m looking for help with one final heist...
+- 💬 Ask me about text based RPGs
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/brody-kwiatkowski/)
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: Antarctica's area code is 672
+- 📉 No one and nothing is safe from entropy

 <!--
 **Brodingo/brodingo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...